Nookie (Limp Bizkit song): Lyrics and background

+The song's lyrics have been described as being "not safe for work".
 In a 2008 interview with British rock magazine Kerrang, guitarist Wes Borland said the following about how the lyrical content turned out: "The music was cool, but I didn't like the lyrics at all.
 The funny thing is that 'Nookie' was actually the working title.
 When we were in the studio there was a porn magazine that had the word 'nookie' on the cover, so I was like, 'This song's called Nookie!', I never thought someone would actually run with it.
 I suppose it's all my fault."

 Fred Durst said about the song, "It's about my ex-girlfriend, how she treated me like shit, and I couldn't leave her, wouldn't get over it," he said.
 "She screwed my friends and used me for my money.
 I tried to figure out why I did it, and I figured I did it all for the nookie."